-A person high on inhalants is likely to suffer exhaustion, inability to focus.
+A person high on inhalants is likely to suffer exhaustion and an inability to focus.
 Less obvious signs of inhalant abuse include damage to blood, kidneys, liver, heart and bone marrow.
-One's judgment is impaired and inhibitions are lowered after heavy use.
+One’s judgment is impaired and inhibitions are lowered after heavy use.
 This may lead a person to engage in irresponsible or dangerous activity.

 The use of inhalants can be fatal.
-In the lungs of a person abusing inhalants, the oxygen is being replaced by a gas that is at best useless and is at worst, deadly to the body.
+In the lungs of a person abusing inhalants, the oxygen is being replaced by a gas that is at best useless–and at worst, deadly to the body.
 Abusers can suffer an irregular heartbeat that results in death or cardiac arrest.
 A person can even suffocate as a result of this habit, resulting in unconsciousness, coma or death.

 Inhalant abuse results in a tolerance to the drug, meaning that more of the substance is needed to get the same response.
 This means that the risk of abuse is going to become more serious.
 Permanent brain damage can result.
-A person suffering damage from inhalants can show such signs as mood swings, shakiness and even seizures.
+A person suffering damage from inhalants can experience mood swings, shakiness and even seizures.

 When a person abuses nitrites, such as inhaling the gasses in whipped cream containers, the signs can include severe headaches, blindness or glaucoma.

-One video from a British television show featured a woman who had been addicted to butane gas for twenty years.
-She was inhaling the gas twice a minute every day of her life, almost around the clock since she only slept about an hour a night.
-Her consumption was twelve cans of butane a day.
+One video from a British television show featured a woman addicted to butane gas for twenty years.
+She would inhale the gas as much as twice a minute, every day of her life, and almost around the clock since she only slept about an hour a night.
+Her consumption averaged twelve cans of butane a day.

-A series of mug shots showed the deterioration of a man who was arrested dozens of times over a fourteen year period, each time with his lower face covered with smudges of spray paint.
+Another video depicts a series of mug shots that show the deterioration of a man who was arrested dozens of times over a fourteen year period, his lower face covered with spray paint in nearly every instance.

 The cable television show Intervention featured a young woman who inhaled the contents of ten computer-cleaner compressed air cans each day.
 She lived an existence completely removed from reality.
 According to this show, one-third of all inhalant deaths come from first-time uses.

-It is obvious that these signs prove that inhalant abuse can be as dangerous as heroin use.
-A person who can't quit using these substances needs drug rehab just as much as a cocaine addict or alcoholic.
-Some of these substances are definitely physically addicting and they all are psychologically addicting.
+A person who can’t quit using these substances needs drug rehab just as much as a cocaine addict or alcoholic.
+Some of these substances are physically addicting, and all are psychologically addicting.

 Inhalant addicts can find the help they need at Narconon drug and alcohol rehabilitation centers around the world.
-This is a long-term program, residential in most locations, which enables people to focus on repairing the damage they have suffered.
+This is a residential program which enables people to focus on repairing the damage they have suffered.